raspberrypilearning/pacman-terminal/en/step_9.md

 ## What next?

 Well done!
-You have just completed the fourth project in the Raspberry Pi beginner pathway.
+You have just completed the fourth project in the [Raspberry Pi for beginners](https://projects.raspberrypi.org/en/pathways/raspberry-pi-beginners) pathway.

 Next, try the fifth (and final) project in the pathway, [Create a new command on Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-command/){:target="_blank"}.

-### The complete Raspberry Pi beginner pathway
+### The complete Raspberry Pi for beginners pathway

 + [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/){:target="_blank"}
 + [Using your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/){:target="_blank"}